SELF - Documenting UI States

 Design for your SELF

 I have been developing a lot of component libraries in React over the last few years and each project had their own system and designers to create the mock ups.
 And I kept noticing the same thing happening over and over again.
-And that thing is... designers only design the "happy path" and will typically neglect/ignore all the unhappy paths in their mocks.
+And that thing is... designers only design the "happy path" and don't typically neglect/ignore the unhappy paths in their mocks.

 A lot of designers only design the happy path...